-Many citizen science birding projects ask participants to count birds, and many birders enjoy keeping a count of the birds they see whenever they are in the field.
+Many citizen science birding projects ask participants to count birds, and many birders enjoy keeping a count of the birds in the field or even just at the feeders.
 But what good is counting individual birds, and how can you count large, active flocks accurately?

 Why Count Birds?

-Counting each individual bird you see can be a challenge, but it can also become valuable information for scientific research.
-As populations of birds change, those fluctuations may indicate shifts in pollution levels, climate change, habitat loss, migration timing and more.
-Annual projects such as the Christmas Bird Count, Project FeederWatch and the Great Backyard Bird Count are different types of bird census projects, and over several years, they accumulate a massive amount of data about numbers of birds in different locations.
-That data would be impossible to gather without the help of every participant, however, and the more accurate a count is, the more useful the data will be for conservation projects and ornithological research.
+Counting each individual bird you see can be a challenge, but it can also be valuable information for scientific research.
+As populations of birds change, those fluctuations may indicate shifts in pollution levels, climate change, habitat loss, migration timing, and more.
+Annual events such as the Christmas Bird Count, Project FeederWatch, the Great Backyard Bird Count, and the Big Garden Birdwatch are different bird census projects, and over several years, they accumulate a massive amount of data about numbers of birds in different locations.
+That data would be impossible to gather without the help of every participant, however, and the more accurate a count is, the more useful the data will be for conservation projects and research.

 Techniques for Counting Birds